 When I worked in the news, I had the pleasure of becoming friends with my co-worker, who I affectionately call Deb Deb.
 We live in two different states now, but when we get together we stay up until all hours (seriously didn’t stop talking until 4:30 AM!) reconnecting.

 It had been a couple of years since last we were able to see each other.
 When she arrived not only was I thrilled to see her, but I was also thrilled she brought me gifts!!!
 (She would hate that I used 3 exclamation points.)

 In news girl fashion, I decided to interview Deb Deb about how she made made it, so I could share it with all of you.
-I have to say that interviewing her on sugar scrubs is very different then the stories we used to have to write about on grim world events.
+I have to say that interviewing her on sugar scrubs is very different then the stories we used to have to write about.

 Why do you make sugar scrubs?
 Why not just buy them?

 I’d seen some recipes for sugar scrubs and was intrigued.
 For one, the recipe seemed so simple, and I had all the ingredients!
 Making your own is a creative outlet when you don’t have a lot of time but want to pamper yourself or make a thoughtful gift for a friend.

 Sugar scrubs are meant to both exfoliate and moisturize your skin.
 Plus, you add a luscious scent of your own – personalize and play with the scrub.
 I want to try using mint next time – why not try an herb?
 Add maybe add some lemon scent and call it lemon verbena?
 Use your imagination.

 I’ve made lavender and a mixture of rose and lavender.
 One was using almond oil, the other olive oil.
 I’ll be trying coconut oil soon, as well, which is another option.
 Really, my choice was guided by the fact I had both dried lavender from my garden and roses I’d dried and saved.
 That they’re two of my favorite scents was also an incentive to get started.